The Painting: Critical reception

+Box Office

+Upon its theatrical release on November 23, The Painting is screened in 100 copies.
+In its second week, it gathers 28,188 spectators and totals 49,540 admissions after two weeks.
+In its third week, the film gathers 45,133 admissions and totals 140,961.

 Release

 The film was released in France by Gebeka Films on 23 November 2011.
 It competed at the 2012 Annecy International Animated Film Festival.
 Distribution rights for the United States have been acquired by GKIDS.